db7/tikl/README.md

 This produces the `tinl` binary in the project root.
 A unit test and integration smoke tests are available via `make test`.

-To install into a prefix (pkgsrc-style), run:
+To install into a prefix, run:

 ```sh
 make install PREFIX=/usr/pkg DESTDIR=/path/to/staging